javascript-determinar-el-tipo-de-una-variable

 Here,

-• Finally, we use prototype to obtain the rest of the cases (slice(8, -1) removes [object and the last ] from the string)
+• Finally, we use prototype for the remaining cases (slice(8, -1) removes [object and the last ] from the string)